kommitters/chaincerts-smart-contracts/README.md

   The `cert_wallet` contract stores the Chaincerts of a specific user, and each user must have their own `cert_wallet`.
 This contract allows users to view their Chaincerts, add organizations authorized to issue certificates to them, and execute distribution and revocation actions on their certificates.
 Only functions that can be executed by the `cert_governance` contract can modify certificates in a `cert_wallet`.

 ## System overview
-The following image explains how the smart contracts handle the certificates governance process.
+The following image illustrates how the smart contracts manage the certificate governance process.
 ![Flow of the system](https://user-images.githubusercontent.com/89233604/232091954-1aff8267-4f0d-4f01-8c40-775fa91cd397.png)

 ## Contracts workflow
-1. We need an account to be used for deploying the contracts, it can be created on the Stellar laboratory using the Friendbot tool.
+1. In order to deploy the contracts, we require an account that can be created on the Stellar laboratory using the Friendbot tool.
-2. There are 2 important aspects on this process, the wallet contract which allows users to hold and manage their certificates, and the governance contract, allowing organzations to issue, verify and distribute certificates to the user wallets.
+2. Two critical aspects are involved in this process: the wallet contract, which enables users to hold and manage their certificates, and the governance contract, which allows organizations to issue, verify, and distribute certificates to user wallets.
-3. Both contracts require to be initialized, in order to add the basic configuration to them.
+3. Both contracts need to be initialized to add the fundamental configuration to them.
-4. Wallets must include the organizations on their access control list,to authorize them for distributing certificates to the wallet.
+4. To enable organizations to distribute certificates to the wallet, wallets must include these organizations on their access control list for authorization purposes.
-5. When a wallet authorizes an organization, it can proceed to distribute the certificates using the governance contract.
+5. Once a wallet authorizes an organization, it can proceed with certificate distribution using the governance contract.
-	a.
-Organizations can also revoke certificates, when revocability is allowed by the governance contract.
+    * Organizations can revoke certificates as well, provided that revocability is allowed by the governance contract.
-	b.
-Certificates can also be expirable, if an expiration_time is provided during the contract initialization.
+	* Certificates can be set to expire if an expiration_time is specified during the contract initialization.
-	c.
-Only the organization who distributed a certificate, is allowed to revoke it.
+	* Revocation of a certificate is only permissible by the organization that distributed it.

 ## Pre-requirements
-To be able to work with the contracts, you'll need to install Rust and Soroban, this process is explained on the [Soroban setup](https://soroban.stellar.org/docs/getting-started/setup).
+To work with the contracts, Rust and Soroban need to be installed.
+The process for installation is detailed in the [Soroban setup](https://soroban.stellar.org/docs/getting-started/setup).

 ## Setup
 ```